prompt/actions-assert/README.md

         with:
           assertion: npm://@assertions/starts-with:v1
           each: true
-          actual: '${{ steps.prefixed.outputs.list }}'
+          actual: "${{ steps.prefixed.outputs.list }}"
-          expected: 'v'
+          expected: "v"
-          error-message: 'SemVer Alias is not prefixed with v'
+          error-message: "SemVer Alias is not prefixed with v"
 ```

 A complete test Workflow for [pr-mpt/actions-semver-aliases] using multiple